8 tips for self-approval

 When we lack self-approval and confidence, we may feel like we are not good enough or not clever enough, which can make us hesitate to take action towards our goals and dreams.

-These feelings of inadequacy can be a major obstacle to personal growth and self-improvement.
-When we don’t believe in ourselves, we may not take risks or try new things, because we are afraid of failure or rejection.
+These feelings of inadequacy can be a major obstacle to spiritual growth and self-improvement.
+When we don’t have confidence in ourselves, we may not take risks or try new things for fear of failing.
 This can prevent us from learning and growing, and from discovering new things about ourselves and the world around us.

 Furthermore, these feelings can have negative impacts on our mental health and wellbeing.

-This happens because your sense of identity and self-worth will be dependent on your need to be first and your need for superiority over others.
+This happens because your sense of identity and self-worth will be dependent on your desire for superiority over others.

 When you win and you’re the top dog, you feel great.
 But when you don’t win it feels as though a bottomless pit has opened in the ground and you have fallen into it.